 - online – this gives you a chance to protect your anonymity and can be useful if you prefer not to speak directly to a counsellor, it can also give you more time to think about what you want to discuss.

-A number of MS Therapy Centres and MS-UK offer MS specific counselling services.
+A number of MS Therapy Centres offer MS specific counselling services.
 The Counselling Directory only lists counsellors and psychotherapists who are registered with a recognised professional body.
 National charities such as Mind and Rethink Mental Illness or local charities such as The Brain Charity can also offer help and support with symptoms such as anxiety and depression.